nickgrealy/CodingChallenges/src/main/java/org/nickgrealy/search_for_lowest_common_ancestor/README.md

 # Challenge:

-Given a BST (Binary Search Tree), write a function that receives the root fo the tree, and 2 values, then find the LCA (Lowest Common Ancestor).
+Given a BST (Binary Search Tree), write a function that receives the root of the tree, and 2 values, then find the LCA (Lowest Common Ancestor).

 ### Assumptions: